Technical Architect - IT-Online

 - Proven client engagement and development consulting experience

-- Experience managing expectations when balancing alternatives against business and financial constraints
+- Experience managing expectations when balancing alternatives against business and finacial constraints.

 - Proven experience in a variety of architectures for specific domain or specialization